 'Reach the top'

 Knowledge is power.
-To the one who wants to reach the top.
-Do you want to become dressed for success?
+Want to reach the top?
 Upgrade yourself to gain influence.
 One step up the career ladder...
 Join the secret yuppie club...

 Appeals to the career aspirations, personal and financial ambitions and competitive mentality of business people.